mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 **Discussion on choice of tools - e.g. why not scratch?**

 NOTE -  Why not Scratch?
 Less of a community?
 So how to replace this?
 What of time considerations?
+SOME OF THE ABOVE IN DESIGN CHAPTER BUT REFLECTIONS HERE.

 Beyond technical considerations regarding scratch and use of physics etc,

 Time consideration of the process of being involved in an online community may remove time spent doing real life playtesting.